beamX/control-node/README.md

 ## Introduction

-`control_node` is an Elixir library which allows developers to build deployment and orchestration workflows as code.

-With `control_node` library you can build your custom orchestration service tailored to your needs i.e. `control_node` offers APIs to store and manage release tars and deploy releases to remote hosts via **SSH** and monitor and manage deployed service nodes.
+`control_node` is an Elixir library that enables building your own continous delivery and orchestration service tailored to your needs.
+It offers APIs to store release tars and deploy them to remote hosts (via **SSH**) and monitor and manage deployed service nodes.

 ## Pre-requisites

 In order to use `control_node` you must ensure the following,

-- **Control node should have SSH access all host machines where releases will be deployed**
+- **Control node should have SSH access to all host machines where releases will be deployed**
-- **Host machines should have EPMD running** (it runs by default when an Elixir release is started if you don't change the config)
+- **Deployed Elixir services should register with EPMD** (this happens by default when an Elixir release is started if you don't change the config)

 ## Features